TriSalus Life Sciences (TLSI)

 AI Analysis | Feedback

-Mary Szela has nearly 35 years of experience in both the commercial and clinical pharmaceutical arenas.
-She has served as CEO and President of TriSalus Life Sciences since January 2018.
-Previously, Ms. Szela was Chief Executive Officer of Novelion Therapeutics, a rare disease company, where she orchestrated the merger of Aegerion Pharmaceuticals and QLT Therapeutics.
-Prior to that, she was Chief Executive Officer of Melinta Therapeutics, leading its revitalization effort.
-She also held ascending management positions at Abbott Laboratories, including President of the company's U.S. pharmaceutical business.
+Mary Szela has served as CEO and President of TriSalus Life Sciences since January 2018.
+She brings nearly 35 years of experience in the commercial and clinical pharmaceutical arenas.
+Prior to TriSalus, Ms. Szela was Chief Executive Officer of Novelion Therapeutics, a rare disease company, where she orchestrated the successful merger and expansion of Aegerion Pharmaceuticals and QLT Therapeutics.
+She also served as Chief Executive Officer of Melinta Therapeutics, leading its revitalization efforts and accelerating clinical development of its lead asset.
+Earlier in her career, Ms. Szela held various leadership roles at Abbott Laboratories, including President of the company's $8 billion U.S. pharmaceutical business, and was instrumental in developing global brands such as Humira®.
+She currently serves on the Board of Directors for Kura Oncology, Prometheus Biosciences, Omega Therapeutics, and Senda Biosciences.

 Sean Murphy, Chief Manufacturing, Strategy and Business Development Officer

-Dr. Richard Marshak was appointed Chief Commercial Officer in January 2025.
-He previously served as Senior Vice President, Corporate Development, Strategy, and Marketing at TriSalus since June 2022.
-Dr. Marshak was the Managing Principal of LF Consulting, a consulting firm for biotechnology companies, and co-founded Nephraegis Therapeutics, where he served as Chief Business Officer.
-He also served as the Chief Executive Officer of Mount Tam Biotechnologies from May 2016 to October 2019.
-Earlier, Dr. Marshak held leadership positions at Abbott Laboratories, including Head of Global Strategic Pricing.
+Dr. Richard Marshak was appointed Chief Commercial Officer of TriSalus Life Sciences effective January 6, 2025.
+He previously served as Senior Vice President of Corporate Development, Strategy, and Marketing at TriSalus since June 2022.
+Dr. Marshak brings extensive experience from leadership positions, including serving as Chief Executive Officer of Mount Tam Biotechnologies and co-founder of Nephraegis Therapeutics.
+He also held ascending leadership roles at Abbott Laboratories, culminating as Head of Global Strategic Pricing, which included their flagship product, Humira.

-Jodi Devlin, BSN, MBA, Chief of Clinical Strategy & Operations
+Jodi Devlin, Chief of Clinical Strategy and Operations

 AI Analysis | Feedback